Which Vitamin Deficiency Causes Hair Loss: Things To Know In 2023

 Vitamin Deficiencies Strongly Linked To Hair Loss

-Vitamin D: Vitamin D deficiency and hair loss have been linked.
+Vitamin D deficiency and hair loss have been linked.
 Low vitamin D supplementation can improve symptoms of androgenetic alopecia and telogen effluvium.[2]
-Vitamin D receptors have also been studied as integral to proper hair follicle cycling.[6]
+Vitamin D receptors have also been studied as integral to proper hair follicle cycling.

-Zinc: Zinc deficiency can hinder healthy hair growth.
+Zinc deficiency can hinder healthy hair growth.
 It helps to block the production of dihydroxy testosterone, a hormone that can cause hair loss.
-It is particularly useful in the treatment of male-pattern baldness.[7]
+It is particularly useful in the treatment of male-pattern baldness.[6]

-Protein: Protein is an integral part of a healthy diet and essential for healthy hair growth.[1]
+Protein is an integral part of a healthy diet and essential for healthy hair growth.[1]
 Consuming adequate amounts of protein helps to strengthen the follicles and keep hair strands from breaking off easily.

 Vitamin Deficiencies That May Be Linked To Hair Loss

-Vitamin B3: This vitamin may help with hair growth[10] by preventing premature entry of the hair into the catagen phase.
+This vitamin may help with hair growth[9] by preventing premature entry of the hair into the catagen phase.

-Vitamin B6: This vitamin was shown to increase hair follicle density in rabbits,[11] but not enough recent studies have been performed on its mechanism of action for hair fall or hair health in humans.
+This vitamin was shown to increase hair follicle density in rabbits,[10] but not enough recent studies have been performed on its mechanism of action for hair fall or hair health in humans.

-Vitamin C: vitamin C is important for tissue health and collagen synthesis, which is critical for strong and healthy hair follicles.
-However, vitamin C has only been linked to hair loss[12] if the person is affected by iron deficiency-induced hair loss.
+Vitamin C is important for tissue health and collagen synthesis, which is critical for strong and healthy hair follicles.
+However, vitamin C has only been linked to hair loss[11] if the person is affected by iron deficiency-induced hair loss.

-Vitamin B5: Vitamin B5 helps regulate sebum production,[13] an oily substance secreted by the scalp.
+Vitamin B5 helps regulate sebum production,[12] an oily substance secreted by the scalp.
 This helps to keep the hair hydrated and healthy and may prevent breakage and hair fall.

-Biotin: Biotin or vitamin H plays a role in strengthening hair follicles and encouraging healthy growth.
+Biotin or vitamin H plays a role in strengthening hair follicles and encouraging healthy growth.
 Theoretically, biotin deficiency may lead to dry, brittle hair resulting in excessive shedding and breakage.
-Still, limited studies have been performed on biotin deficiency and hair loss,[14] as biotin deficiency is very rare.
+Still, limited studies have been performed on biotin deficiency and hair loss,[13] as biotin deficiency is very rare.
 Supplementation with the nutrient of a biotin-replete individual has shown no effect on hair loss.

-Essential Fatty Acids: Along with other nutrients, these omega-3[15] and omega-6 fatty acids help build a strong hair shaft[16] while preventing dull color and dry scalp.
+Along with other nutrients, these omega-3 and omega-6 fatty acids help build a strong hair shaft while preventing dull color and dry scalp.
 A dry scalp may lead to itching and hair loss.
-A 2022 study reviewed the role of essential fatty acids[17] in the hair cycle and their potential for relieving alopecia and inflammatory scalp conditions such as psoriasis.[18]
+A 2022 study reviewed the role of essential fatty acids[14] in the hair cycle and their potential for relieving alopecia and inflammatory scalp conditions such as psoriasis.[15]

-Tips To Prevent Vitamin Deficiencies And Hair Loss
+Tips To Prevent Vitamin Deficiency Hair Loss

 To prevent hair loss from nutrient deficiencies, it is important to ensure you eat a nutrient-rich, balanced diet and supplement any nutrients you may be missing.
 Some foods that are excellent sources of nutrients commonly associated with hair loss are: